-Until the rise of the Beatles, most songs in the 50s and 60s charts tended to be covers, and often multiple versions of these songs were available at once.
-This led to the last two number ones of 1953 being covers of the same track, and even, for one week, number 1 at the same time.
+Until the rise of The Beatles, most songs in the 50s and 60s charts tended to be covers, and often multiple versions of these songs were available at once.
+This led to the last two number 1s of 1953 being covers of the same track, and even, for one week, number 1 at the same time.
 An oddity, no doubt, brought on by the fact that the charts were compiled in such an amateurish fashion, with the New Musical Express simply ringing around 20 shops to ask what was doing well.

 Answer Me was originally a German song called Mütterlein, written by Gerhard Winkler and Fred Rauch.
 The English lyrics were by top US songwriter Carl Sigman, who used to collaborate with Duke Ellington, among others.
 In Answer Me, a man asks God why his love has left him: